 - Became the first non-profit to sign a Great Lakes Legacy Act Project Agreement with the USEPA-GLNPO in the upper Buffalo River

-- Signed a $3 million Great Lakes Legacy Act project agreement with USEPA-GLNPO and Honeywell
+- Signed a $3 million Great Lakes Legacy Act agreement with USEPA-GLNPO and Honeywell.

-- Was awarded $1.9 million of Great Lakes Restoration Initiative grants
+- Was awarded $1.9 million in Great Lakes Restoration Initiative grant funding.

-- Began Rain Barrel and River Tours programs
+- Started their first Rain Barrel and River Tour programs.

-Buffalo Niagara Riverkeeper has since grown into an organization with twenty-one employees, a budget of $2.8 million, and a wide support base in the Buffalo-Niagara region.
-Riverkeeper is a science-based, community-focused, advocacy organization in Western New York dedicated to protecting and restoring our most valuable natural asset.
+Continuing a trajectory of growth, they are now an organization with over twenty-one employees and an ever-broadening support system in the Buffalo-Niagara region.
+As a science-based, community-focused, advocacy organization in Western New York, Buffalo Niagara RIVERKEEPER maintains a dedication to protecting and restoring our most valuable natural asset.